powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.51 Fix: eval added to yt-dlp lines.
+When custom options where added to yt-dlp, there were errors.

 ###  v5.9.50 Change: Videoinfox v.... changed to italic